MicroEJ/docs/VEEPortingGuide/uiImageLoader.rst

 -  Allocates the RAW image data calling the function ``LLUI_DISPLAY_allocateImageBuffer``.
-This function will allocates the RAW image data space in the display working buffer according the RAW image format and size.
+This function will allocates the RAW image data space in the display working buffer according to the RAW image format and size.

 -  Decodes the image in the allocated buffer.